iominh/minhongrails.github.io/_posts/2013-08-03-sonar-code-quality.md

 </li>

 <li>Load the <a href="http://localhost:9000" target="_blank">Sonar GUI</a> in your browser and you should see
-a project called "parent" and clicking that should show the following:
+a project called "parent."
+Clicking that should show the following:
 <br><br>
 <a href="/assets/img/sonar/sonar_screen.png" target="_blank"><img src="/assets/img/sonar/sonar_screen.png" alt="sonar_screen.png"/></a>
 </li>